Ethanol fuel

-Ethanol-blended fuel is widely used in Brazil, the United States, and Europe (see also Ethanol fuel by country).
+Ethanol-blended fuel is widely used in Brazil, the United States, Canada, and Europe (see also Ethanol fuel by country).
 Most cars on the road today in the U.S. can run on blends of up to 15% ethanol, and ethanol represented 10% of the U.S. gasoline fuel supply derived from domestic sources in 2011.
 Some flexible-fuel vehicles are able to use up to 100% ethanol.

 Since 1976 the Brazilian government has made it mandatory to blend ethanol with gasoline, and since 2007 the legal blend is around 25% ethanol and 75% gasoline (E25).
 By December 2011 Brazil had a fleet of 14.8 million flex-fuel automobiles and light trucks and 1.5 million flex-fuel motorcycles that regularly use neat ethanol fuel (known as E100).

 Bioethanol is a form of renewable energy that can be produced from agricultural feedstocks.
 It can be made from very common crops such as hemp, sugarcane, potato, cassava and corn.
 There has been considerable debate about how useful bioethanol is in replacing gasoline.
 Concerns about its production and use relate to increased food prices due to the large amount of arable land required for crops, as well as the energy and pollution balance of the whole cycle of ethanol production, especially from corn.

 Chemistry

-During ethanol fermentation, glucose and other sugars in the corn (or sugarcane or other crops) are converted into ethanol and carbon dioxide.
+During ethanol fermentation, sugars like glucose and others in the corn (or sugarcane or other crops) are converted into ethanol and carbon dioxide.